 Countertenor Aryeh Nussbaum Cohen ventures beyond the traditional countertenor repertoire, performing an interpretation of lieder in the Austro-Germanic tradition by Brahms, Clara and Robert Schumann, and Erich Wolfgang Korngold.
 This program also features Black American composers H. Leslie Adams and Florence Price, music inspired by Cohen's Jewish heritage, and the West Coast premiere of a recent song composed by Jake Heggie.

+Tickets: \$78 (prices subject to change)

 Sunday, September 28, 3pm

+Zellerbach Hall

-Daniil Trifonov, piano
+Recital Daniil Trifonov, piano

-Handel/Suite in G minor

-Brahms/Variations and Fugue on a Theme by Handel Variations on a Theme by Robert Schumann

-R. Schumann/Davidsbündlertänze
+Program:

-Pianist Daniil Trifonov is known for constructing gripping narrative arcs across the length of his concerts, and for delivering the most serene, delicate moments in an almost conspiratorial whisper, while building rippling layers of sound to conjure power and emotion from the keyboard.
+Handel/Suite in G minor Brahms/Variations and Fugue on a Theme by Handel Variations on a Theme by Robert Schumann R. Schumann/Davidsbündlertänze Pianist Daniil Trifonov is known for constructing gripping narrative arcs across the length of his concerts, and for delivering the most serene, delicate moments in an almost conspiratorial whisper, while building rippling layers of sound to conjure power and emotion from the keyboard.
 The repertoire for this recital centers on two inventive and virtuosic series of variations by Brahms.

-OCTOBER 2025

-Thursday, October 2, 7:30pm Friday, October 3, 8pm Saturday, October 4, 2pm Zellerbach Hall

-Paris Opera Ballet

-A North American Premiere by Hofesh Shechter
+Tickets: \$48-\$125 (prices subject to change) OCTOBER 2025 Thursday, October 2, 7:30pm Friday, October 3, 8pm Saturday, October 4, 2pm Dance Paris Opera Ballet Red Carpet, A North American Premiere by Hofesh Shechter Program:

-Hofesh Shechter/New Work (North American Premiere)

-Steeped in a ballet tradition that dates to the court of Louis XIV, the dancers of the Paris Opera Ballet meet the visceral and emotive choreography of London-based choreographer Hofesh Shechter in the North American premiere of a new evening-length work.
-Shechter creates vivid, urgent cinematic tableaus in his works, and his new creation-which will be danced to live music provided by a quartet of cello, double bass, drums, and a woodwind instrument-has been envisioned especially for the Paris Opera Ballet, whose tour includes only two US cities, with Berkeley as the only on the West Coast.

-Sunday, October 5, 3pm

-Anne Sofie von Otter, mezzo-soprano
+Hofesh Shechter/Red Carpet (North American Premiere) Steeped in a ballet tradition that dates to the court of Louis XIV, the dancers of the Paris Opera Ballet meet the visceral and emotive choreography of London-based choreographer Hofesh Shechter in the North American premiere of a new evening-length work.
+Shechter creates vivid, urgent cinematic tableaus in his works, and his new creation-which will be danced to live music provided by a quartet of cello, double bass, drums, and a brass instrument-has been envisioned especially for the Paris Opera Ballet, whose tour includes only two US cities, with Berkeley as the only on the West Coast.
+Tickets: \$55-\$145 (prices subject to change) Sunday, October 5, 3pm Recital Anne Sofie von Otter, mezzo-soprano Kristian Bezuidenhout, fortepiano Zellerbach Hall Schwanengesang Program: